datou-tech/datou-k8s/README.md

 #### Deployments

-Next we go with deployments because it's the outer most (native) wrapper for an application that gets deployed to the cluster.
+Next we go with deployments because it's the outer most (native k8) wrapper for an application that gets deployed to the cluster.

 ```
     > kubectl get deployments -A